Ending Human Trafficking in San Diego

-PCI’s programs work to prevent vulnerable populations from becoming human trafficking victims, with a specific focus on ending domestic sex trafficking of minors in the U.S.
+PCI works to prevent children and vulnerable populations from becoming human trafficking victims, with a specific focus on ending domestic sex trafficking of minors in the U.S.

 - Women and Children: According to human trafficking statistics compiled by the The International Labour Organization, there are an estimated 20.9 million human trafficking victims across the world, with the majority of them being women and girls.
-A shocking 26% of total trafficking victims are children.1 The average age of entry into sex trafficking in San Diego is 16 years old.2
+A shocking 26% of total trafficking victims are children.
+The average age of entry into sex trafficking in San Diego is 16 years old.

-- Big Business: It’s estimated that each year human trafficking and forced labor generate $150 billion worldwide.5 The underground sex industry in San Diego County alone is worth approximately $810 million annually and is the second largest criminal industry in the county.6
+- Big Business: It’s estimated that each year human trafficking and forced labor generate $150 billion worldwide (ILO).
+The underground sex industry in San Diego County alone is worth approximately $810 million annually and is the second largest criminal industry in the county.

-The question of how to stop human trafficking is complicated, PCI is addressing the problem at local and national levels through four major intervention areas:
+PCI is addressing human trafficking at local and national levels through four major intervention areas:

 YOUTH EMPOWERMENT AND PREVENTION